-\textbf{Pointcloud Registration.} The \gls{icp} algorithm \citep{icp, icp2} is considered one of the fundamental algorithms in the field of robotics and is widely used to solve rigid registration tasks \citep{icp_variants, icp_datasets}. \gls{icp} iteratively finds correspondences between two sets of points and estimates the relative transformation between them to eventually align them.
-Multiple methods have extended \gls{icp} to address different robotics challenges, such as handling noise and outliers in input data \citep{Vizzo_2023, newicp, gicp}, dealing with non-rigid deformations \citep{nonrigid1, nonrigid2}, faster registration \citep{fasticp, point-plane}, and integrating with other perception algorithms for autonomous navigation \citep{icpslam}.
-Deep learning has also been employed for learned pointcloud registration with methods such as GeoTransformer \citep{geotransformer}, TMP \citep{tmp}, DCP \citep{dcp}, MDGAT \citep{mdgat}, and DeepICP \citep{deepicp} that aim to find strong correspondences in feature space.
-Although these methods perform well, they are trained directly on ground truth data and lack transparency and interpretability.
-In this work, we use \gls{icp} as the supervisory signal for training \glspl{gnn} to learn the intermediate algorithmic steps, thus grounding the networks in the underlying algorithmic reasoning.
+The \gls{icp} algorithm \cite{icp, icp2} is considered one of the fundamental robotics algorithms, widely used to solve rigid registration tasks \cite{icp_variants, icp_datasets}. \gls{icp} iteratively finds correspondences between two sets of points by matching closest pairs and estimating the relative transformation between them to eventually align them.
+Multiple methods have extended \gls{icp} to address different robotics challenges, such as handling noise and outliers in input datasets \cite{newicp, gicp}, dealing with non-rigid deformations \cite{nonrigid1, nonrigid2}, ensuring robustness through adaptive thresholding and frame-to-map registration \cite{Vizzo2023}, accelerating alignment \cite{fasticp, point-plane}, and its integration with other perception algorithms for autonomous navigation \cite{guadagnino2025kissslamsimplerobustaccurate, icpslam}.